 The next time you train, implement proper abdominal bracing and see just how powerful you feel!

-#16 Use Dynamic Jumps & Throws Before Training
+#16 Use Dynamic Jumps & Throws In Your Training Program

 The main things you want to make sure you do are: